 Every now and then somebody tries to explain the inability of the Toronto Blue Jays, Raptors or Maple Leafs to land some available big name free agent using Canada’s exceedingly high personal income tax rates.
 That overly simplified explanation couldn’t be further from the truth.
-While income tax rates vary widely between individual provinces and states, there is no escaping federal taxes in either Country and that’s the really big nut in this discussion.
+While income tax rates vary widely between individual provinces and states, if you want to avoid Tax Prosecution, there is no escaping federal taxes in either Country and that’s the really big nut in this discussion.

 There would be no point in trying to say income taxes are simple, no one would believe it anyway.
 However, it should be understood that Canada and the United States have tax treaties in place that ensure their citizens only pay income taxes once.
 There is no double taxation and residents of one Country get tax credits for taxes paid to the other Country.